Updated 22nd March 2018

 Right of access, rectification or erasure

-Any individual also has the right, under section 6 of the Data Protection Acts, to have their personal data corrected or erased.
+You have the right to have your personal data corrected or erased.
 To request a correction or to erase any data we may hold, please email email@example.com.
-We will comply within 40 calendar days of the receipt of such a request.
+We will comply within 30 days of the receipt of such a request.

 What is a cookie